 - What is the Waismann Method of Rapid Opiate Detoxification?

-- What kind of facility is the anesthesia-assisted rapid detox performed?
+- What kind of facility is the anesthesia-assisted detox performed?

 - Who ensures patient safety during detox?

-- I’ve heard rapid detox is dangerous.
+- I’ve heard rapid drug detox is dangerous.
 Is this true?

 - How long does sedation last for anesthesia-assisted medical detox?

-- What happens after the rapid detox is complete?
+- What happens after rapid drug detox is complete?

 - What should I expect from the Waismann Method Treatment Center?